What is Wild and Scenic?

 What Wild and Scenic Work is Happening?

-On October 26, the U.S. House of Representative passed H.R.
-4394, the “Energy and Water Development and Related Agencies Appropriations Act for Fiscal Year 2024,” which, among other ill-advised measures, includes H.R.
+On October 26, 2023, in the first session of the 118th Congress, the U.S. House of Representative passed H.R.
+4394, the “Energy and Water Development and Related Agencies Appropriations Act for Fiscal Year 2024,” which, among other ill-advised measures, included H.R.
 215, a bill that attempts to federally preempt measures to protect the McCloud River in the California Wild and Scenic Rivers Act.
-U.S. Senators and the Administration should know about this.
-An important Administration contact is
+Fortunately, on March 8, 2024, Congress passed the Consolidated Appropriations Act of 2024, rejecting the House's attempt to preempt state protection of the McCloud River.

 Shalanda Young, Director,